ManiVaultStudio/JupyterPlugin/README.md

 # Python integration into ManiVault

 This project provides [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) integration into [ManiVault](https://github.com/ManiVaultStudio/core).
+It implements two modes of operation:
+1. a connection to [Jupyter notebooks](https://jupyter.org/), and
+2. the ability to run individual Python scripts.
-It allows users to push data from Python to and retrieve data from ManiVault.
+An additional Python module is provided which  allows users to push data from Python to ManiVault and retrieve data from ManiVault in Python.

-[JupyterLab](https://jupyter.org/) is used to interact with ManiVault via Python.
-Upon starting the Python integration, a notebook is automatically opened.

 ```bash
 git clone git@github.com:ManiVaultStudio/JupyterPlugin.git